czekster/markov/README.md

 The first edition was made public in April/2022.

-"Markov Chains for programmers" is devoted to programmers at any level wanting to understand more about the underpinnings of Markov Chains and basic solution methods.
+"Markov Chains for programmers" is devoted to programmers at any level wanting to understand more about the underpinnings of Markov Chains (MC) and basic solution methods.

-You will find here supporting materials for the book I have written about Markov Chains (MC), which you may also [download here](MC-for-programmers2022.pdf).
+You will find here supporting materials for the book such as MATLAB scripts, PRISM models (CTMC/DTMC), and MC models, which you may also [download here](MC-for-programmers2022.pdf).

-This book is a companion to [the paper I wrote about Performance Evaluation](https://www.researchgate.net/publication/337623607_Introduction_to_Performance_Evaluation_of_Systems) a while ago, published as a pre-print in [my ResearchGate profile](https://www.researchgate.net/profile/Ricardo-Czekster).
+This book is a companion to this [paper about Performance Evaluation](https://www.researchgate.net/publication/337623607_Introduction_to_Performance_Evaluation_of_Systems), published as a pre-print in [my ResearchGate profile](https://www.researchgate.net/profile/Ricardo-Czekster).

 ## License
 The book is under Creative Commons (CC BY 4.0) and the code is under GPLv3.